awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.Snapshots.md

 bcp store.dbo.customers in C:\customers.txt -n -S rds.ckz2kqd4qsn1.us-east-1.rds.amazonaws.com,4080 -U admin -P insecure -b 10000
 ```

-## Exporting data from SQL Server on Amazon RDS<a name="SQLServer.Procedural.Exporting"></a>
+## Exporting data from RDS for SQL Server<a name="SQLServer.Procedural.Exporting"></a>

 You can choose one of the following options to export data from an RDS for SQL Server DB instance:
 + **Native database backup using a full backup file \(\.bak\)** – Using \.bak files to backup databases is heavily optimized, and is usually the fastest way to export data\.
-For more information, see [Importing and exporting SQL Server databases](SQLServer.Procedural.Importing.md)\.
+For more information, see [Importing and exporting SQL Server databases using native backup and restore](SQLServer.Procedural.Importing.md)\.
 + **SQL Server Import and Export Wizard** – For more information, see [SQL Server Import and Export Wizard](#SQLServer.Procedural.Exporting.SSIEW)\.
 + **SQL Server Generate and Publish Scripts Wizard and bcp utility** – For more information, see [SQL Server Generate and Publish Scripts Wizard and bcp utility](#SQLServer.Procedural.Exporting.SSGPSW)\.